This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Thumb Saver Massager

-The Thumb Saver tool is named after its main purpose, to save your thumb.
+The Thumb Saver tool is named after its main purpose: saving your thumb.

-Specifically the pain your thumb would experience if it was used as the main method of applying a massage.
+Specifically the pain your thumb would experience if it were used as the primary method of applying a massage.

-Of course, it applies a lot more pressure than you could achieve with your own fingers, and it saves your joints from the wear and tear of self-massage.
+Of course, it applies much more pressure than you could achieve with your fingers, and it saves your joints from the wear and tear of self-massage.

-The Thumb Saver is made of plastic and great to use with massage oils.
-It’s also very cheap which makes it a relatively risk-free try.
+The Thumb Saver is made of plastic and is great to use with massage oils.
+It’s also very cheap, which makes it a relatively risk-free try.

 This tool would be most recommended to anyone who uses their own thumb a lot to apply a massage, whether that be on yourself or someone else.